dekucheng/Extended-Kalman-Filter-Sensor-Fusion/README.md

-# Sensor Fusion by Extended Kalman Filter
+# Extended Kalman Filter Sensor Fusion
 ## Video Demo
 For both videos, please watch them at the highest res on Youtube.